-This Chinese-Style Whole Steamed Fish recipe is totally delicious, and way easier than you think!
+This Chinese-Style Whole Steamed Fish recipe from our friend Tina is totally delicious, and way easier than you think!

 In case you think Dan and I spent ALL of last weekend drinking, let me assure you that we did not.
 Really!

 Case in point: on Saturday, we had friends over for a belated Chinese New Year celebration.
 I made Momofuku pork belly buns, scallion pancakes (recipe coming soon!), green beans, and a whole steamed fish.
 My friend Kat contributed some kick ass mapo tofu to the meal.
 She was also supposed to fry up some sticky rice cakes (nian gao) for dessert, but it started snowing and we lost power, so the stove was out of commission.

 Which was honestly probably for the best – there was a ton of food, and we ate a lot of it.
 As it was, even without dessert the food coma from lunch was so strong that Kat fell asleep on the couch while we were hanging out.
 That’s the sign of a good party, right?

 Now, I don’t want to make a big deal out of it or anything, but did you guys notice that I said I cooked a whole fish?
 I cooked a whole fish.
 A. WHOLE.
 FISH.